Woman in pain due to slipped disc

 How Mr Gordan Grahovac Can Help

-As a Consultant Neurosurgeon & Complex Spinal Surgeon, Mr Grahovac specialises in diagnosing and treating slipped discs using a patient-first, minimally invasive approach.
+As a Consultant Neurosurgeon & Complex Spinal Surgeon in London, Mr Grahovac specialises in diagnosing and treating slipped discs using a patient-first, minimally invasive approach.
 Whether you need non-surgical therapy, targeted pain relief, or advanced spinal surgery, he creates a personalised treatment plan to help restore mobility and relieve pain.

 Mr Grahovac performs a thorough assessment to identify the severity of your condition: